 Indian people like to discuss important business issues in person rather than other means.
 After an initial face-to-face meeting, it is then often followed by regular business visits and phone calls.
 However, in meetings they are likely to get down to business right away and are generally conservative and efficient in their approach.
 Maintaining eye contact is crucial for Indian business communication.
 If you are meeting with a group of people, be certain to greet each person separately instead of greeting them as a group.

 A good starting point to start a conversation can be a comment on the variety of Indian food, the Indian cricket team, Music or Indian history.
 Indians can spend hours talking about their country’s long and rich history, food and cricket.
-Indian people are very expressive in their use of body language, facial expressions and gestures are crucial to convey messages.
+Indian people are very expressive in their use of body language.
+In fact, facial expressions and gestures are crucial to convey messages.
 Below are some specifics which will be useful to know:

 - Nodding the head from lifting chin up to down means positive or agreed opinion